kirktobridge/super-cool-bot-t4t/README.md

 # super-cool-bot-t4t

 ## what is this?
-A Discord bot I'm coding using Python.
-It's a server bot, currently deployed on Heroku.
+A Discord bot I coded using Python.
+It's a server bot, once deployed on Heroku.
-This is just for fun and to get more experience coding in Python and asynchronous programming.
+This was just for fun and to get more experience coding in Python.

 ## this bot uses:
 * [discord.py](https://github.com/Rapptz/discord.py)